Selim M. Arcasoy, MD, MPH

-Dr. Arcasoy was recruited to Columbia University/NewYork-Presbyterian Hospital as the Medical Program Director of Lung Transplantation in 2001 from the University of Pennsylvania, where he was a key member of the Advanced Lung Disease and Lung Transplantation Program in the Division of Pulmonary and Critical Care Medicine.
-After his recruitment, he completely turned around the Lung Transplantation Program to rank amongst the top 5 to 10 programs in the country with regards to volume and top 1 to 3 programs in terms of patient survival.
-Under his leadership, the Lung Transplant Program has performed 60-70 transplants annually in the past 6 years with a record number of 71 transplants in 2017.
-Despite high transplant volumes and very sick pretransplant candidates, the survival of lung transplant recipients has remained significantly above the national average.
-Currently, 1-year survival of lung transplant recipients at Columbia University is 90%, 5-year survival 68%, and 10-year survival 46% (as compared to 85%, 55%, and 28% national average survival at the same time points).
+Dr. Arcasoy was recruited to Columbia University as the Medical Program Director of Lung Transplantation in 2001 from the University of Pennsylvania.
+After his recruitment, he completely turned around the Lung Transplantation Program to rank amongst the top 5 to 10 programs in the country with regard to volume and patient survival.
+Under his leadership, the Lung Transplant Program has been performing more than 80 transplants annually.
+In October 2019, Dr. Arcasoy and his team celebrated their 1000th lung transplant since 2001.
+Despite high transplant volumes and very sick pretransplant candidates, the survival of lung transplant recipients has remained stellar.
+Currently, 1-year survival of lung transplant recipients at Columbia University is 90%, 5-year survival 65%, and 10-year survival 42%.

 Dr. Arcasoy has gained national and international reputation with various leadership roles in professional organizations and scientific societies.
 He previously chaired the Thoracic Organ Transplant Committee of the AST and the Transplant Network Steering Committee of the ACCP.
 He recently served in the Thoracic Organ Transplant Committee of the OPTN to develop Continuous Distribution of Lungs.
 He is currently the Associate Chair for Advanced Lung Failure and Transplantation in the Standards and Guidelines Committee of the ISHLT.

 2016: Fellow of the American Society of Transplantation (F.A.S.T.)